Nov 20 2008

 I have a right to preserve my culture, too, even though I have blue eyes, and cannot see anything “racist” in not wanting my children to become a persecuted minority in their own country through mass immigration.
 That you are denounced as a White Supremacist for just stating the obvious shows how deeply entrenched and internalized this anti-white bias has become.

-Is this passage the best Robert Spencer can find for exculpating Fjordman?
+Is this passage the best Robert Spencer can find toward exculpating Fjordman?
 Just what is Robert Spencer trying to get at here?
 He continues on:

 More recently (two weeks ago), the genuinely neofascist VNN Forum (an evil site to which I will provide no link) criticized one of Fjordman’s articles about Europe for not blaming Jews for the problem.
 VNN Forum writers called Fjordman “a neocon jew-ass-kisser who is either oblivious of the fact that jews are responsible for what is happening or is aware but doesn’t have the guts to name the jew.”
 They also pointed out that “the Brussels Journal is never critical towards the Jew” and went on to complain that “multiculturalism stops when the Jew is down and out.
 Those Islamophobic ‘nationalist’ parties accomplish nothing….I would rather see anti-synagogue marches over anti-mosque ones.
 The mosques become a non-issue if you defeat the wretched sheeny.”
 I would rather stand with Israel, and Fjordman, than with those racist neo-fascists.